bluenote10/NimData/README.md

   dateCol("date", format="yyyy-MM-dd hh:mm:ss")
 ]
 let df = dfRawText.map(schemaParser(schema, ','))
+                  .map(record => record.projectAway(index))
                   .cache()
 ```

+What happens here, is that the `schemaParser` macro constructs a specialized parsing function,
+which takes a string as input and returns a named tuple with fields corresponding to the schema
+definition.
+The resulting tuple would for instance have a field `record.homeGoals` of type `int64`.

+A first benefit of having a compile-time schema is that the parser can produce highly
+optimized machine code, resulting in a very fast parsing performance.

+Note that our files contains a date column, which uses a non-standard date format.
+This can be
+handled by specifying an appropriate date format string.
+For some reason, the file also contains
+an `index` column which is rather boring (technically it's a quoted string of integer indices).
+We can get rid of the column by using the `projectAway` macro.
+In general this macro can be used
+to transform a tuple/schema into a reduced version with certain columns removed.
+Other useful type-safe schema transformation macros are `projectTo`, which instead _keeps_ certain fields,
+and `addFields`, which extends the tuple/schema by new fields.

 We can perform the same checks as before, but this time the data frame
 contains the parsed tuples: